Key Points

 What causes a molar pregnancy?

 Molar pregnancy is caused when there’s a problem with an embryo’s chromosomes.
 Chromosomes are the structures that hold genes.
-A gene is part of your body’s cells that stores instructions for the way your body grows and works.
-Genes are passed from parents to children.
 For each pair of chromosomes, you get one from your mother and one from your father, so you have 46 in all.
 Molar pregnancy happens when there are two sets of chromosomes from the father.

 There are two kinds of molar pregnancy:

-1. Complete molar pregnancy.
+- Complete molar pregnancy.
 In this condition, there’s no embryo or placental tissue.
-It happens when chromosomes from the mother’s egg are lost or not working, and chromosomes from the father are copied, so all 46 chromosomes come from the father.
+It happens when chromosomes from the mother’s egg are missing or not working, and chromosomes from the father are copied, so all 46 chromosomes come from the father.

 Are you at risk for having a molar pregnancy?